ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/1360_BlockCountUpdated.png)

 **Step 21.5:** You should see further confirmation that your block height is 4, and you can see that the last two blocks were added about a second or two apart.
 We used the console to add both anchor peers with one click, but each anchor peer update is packaged as a separate channel configuration update transaction, each in its own block.
-Hyperledger Fabric can have many application transactions in a block, but it only allows one configuration update in a block by itself- that is, it cannot be mixed in a block with application transactions.
+Hyperledger Fabric can have many application transactions in a block, but it only allows one configuration update in a block by itself- that is, not only can it not be mixed in a block with application transactions, it won’t even be in a block with other configuration update transactions.
+Each configuration update transaction gets its very own block.

 ![image](images/ibpconsole/1370_BlockHeight4.png)